reema0814/Threat-Protection-with-XDR/Labguide/Module 2/Lab-01.md

 ### Task 1: Connect the Windows security event connector

-1. In the Search bar of the Azure portal, type *Microsft Sentinel*, then select **Microsoft Sentinel**.
+1. In the Search bar of the Azure portal, type *Microsoft Sentinel*, then select **Microsoft Sentinel**.

     ![](../media/09.png)